From production to popping: how is bubble wrap made?

 Bubble wrap’s air-filled bubbles, its main distinctive characteristic, are introduced during the manufacturing process.
 Air is injected into a thin LPDF, creating the bubbles that make the material effective in cushioning and protection.
 It’s this combination of LDPF and trapped air that defines the composition of bubble wrap.

-How exactly is bubble wrap made?
 A step-by-step look at the production.

 Step 1: Plastic compounding and sheet extrusion